doncjohn/PDFQueryAssistant/README.md

-## FAST API Machine Learning Web Application
+# PDF Query Assistant

--  This application is a machine learning application that used to identify the phishing and legitimate site.
+- Harness the power of OpenAI to interrogate PDF documents effectively.
+This api is designed to parse and respond to user queries, extracting relevant information from PDFs.

-- Before running the project, you must have the XGBoostClassifier.pickle.dat file in the project directory.
+- Before running the project, you must have the model file in the project directory.

 ✓ To download the libraries used by the project, use
 ```